 $ cd /var/www/html

-Run the remaining wp commands from the directory that contains the active wp-config.php file.
+Run wp from the directory that contains the active wp-config.php file.

 Do not store backup archives under the public document root.
 A web-accessible backup directory turns a recovery asset into a data leak.

-Keep maintenance mode active until both backup artifacts are complete.
-On a read-only staging copy or a site already in a controlled maintenance window, this step can be skipped.
+On a read-only staging copy or a site already in a controlled maintenance window, maintenance mode may be unnecessary.

 $ wp db export "$BACKUP_DIR/site.sql" Success: Exported to '/home/user/backups/wordpress/manual-2026-03-29-120500/site.sql'.